Search engine marketing

 Search engine marketing (SEM) is a form of Internet marketing that involves the promotion of websites by increasing their visibility in search engine results pages (SERPs) primarily through paid advertising.
-SEM may incorporate search engine optimization (SEO), which adjusts or rewrites website content and site architecture to achieve a higher ranking in search engine results pages to enhance pay-per-click (PPC) listings and increase the call to action (CTA) on the website.
+SEM may incorporate search engine optimization (SEO), which adjusts or rewrites website content and site architecture to achieve a higher ranking in search engine results pages, enhance pay-per-click (PPC) listings, and increase the call to action (CTA) on the website.

 Market

 In 2007, U.S. advertisers spent US $24.6 billion on search engine marketing.
 In Q2 2015, Google (73.7%) and the Yahoo/Bing (26.3%) partnership accounted for almost 100% of U.S. search engine spend.
 As of 2006, SEM was growing much faster than traditional advertising and even other channels of online marketing.
 Managing search campaigns is either done directly with the SEM vendor or through an SEM tool provider.
 It may also be self-serve or through an advertising agency.

 Search engine marketing is also a method of business analytics, which is mainly aimed at providing useful information for organizations to find business opportunities and generate profits.
 SEM can help organizations optimize their marketing and gather more audience and create more customers.